Dro-g/EC-isHCR_ProbeDesign/README.md

 ## VIII.
 Procedure of the Third_ver1.R program
 This program generates P1 and P2 by reverse-complementation and splitting of the probe region, and the sections are conjugated parts of the initiator sequence.

 1. A table of the necessary probe regions is prepared.
-The rows containing unnecessary probe regions are removed from the information file (.txt) output in procedure 5, section VI.
+The rows with unnecessary probe regions are manually removed by youself from the information file (.txt) generated in Procedure 5, Section VI.
-2. Third_ver1.R is opened, and the R files for S45 or A161 hairpin DNA are available.
+2. Open Third_ver1.R.
+Now the R files for S45 or A161 hairpin DNA are available.
 3. The table file name (.txt) is written with an absolute path in “RegionFile”.
 4. The entire program is run.
 5. The Probe table is output as a CSV file.